itsniteshh/nitesh-journey/Everyday planner.md

 -- completing python bootcamp zero to hero first week assingment on basic data types

 # Day 2 - 28th Aug, 2023
+-- Learning about strings, lists, tuples and dictionaries along with numbers like int and floats and booleans